Particular/Particular.Analyzers/README.md

 # Particular.Analyzers

 This project's CI is in GitHub Actions.
 Pull requests are built and tested.
-Builds on master and release branches are automatically pushed to MyGet.
+Tagged versions are automatically pushed to [feedz.io](https://feedz.io/org/particular-software/repository/packages/packages/Particular.Analyzers).